-■ To avoid damaging the power outlet
+■To avoid damaging the power outlet

 Close the power outlet lid when the power outlet is not in use.
+Foreign objects or liquids that enter the power outlet may cause a

 Foreign objects or liquids that enter the power outlet may cause a short circuit.